j13s3/VBA-challenge/README.md

         b.
 Count the number of rows of data

         c.
-For every row in the worksheet, do the following as each row is analysed:
+For every row in the worksheet, do the following as each row is analysed, as part of a loop:

             i.
 Part 1: Isolate unique stock tickers and populate the summary table region